dlipovetsky/trex/README.md

 trex - Toy Remote EXecution
 ===========================

 A toy remote execution service.
+Authenticated users can run an authorized program on the server.
+The standard output is returned to the client.

 Deploying
 ---------